glennga/sql-process/README.md

 ![](images/load-csv-diagram.png)

+The repository has been tested with the dataset `example/csv`, found in TPC-H benchmark.

 ## Getting Started
 1. To get started, all nodes in your cluster should have `python3` and `git`.
 To access your data outside of Python, install `sqlite3` as well:
     ```